EAST BAY BIKE PATH:

 Colt State Park Trails; Easy.
 Paved flat trails.

-To start in Providence from India Point Park (Northern end); From I-195 eastbound take exit 1A.
-Turn left on India St and the India Point Park parking lot will be on your right.
+To start in Providence from India Point Park (Northern End); From I-195 eastbound take exit 1A.
+Turn left on Portugal Parkway (previously called India St) and the India Point Park parking lot will be on your right.
 From I-195 westbound take exit 1D.
 Turn left on Gano St and travel underneath I-195.
-Take your first left and follow India St to the India Point Park parking lot on your left.
+Take your first left and follow Portugal Parkway (previously called India St) to the India Point Park parking lot on your left.

 East Bay Bike Path:

-Note; You can access the Warren Bike Path from here via a 1.5 mile on-road detour.
+Note; You can access the Warren Bike Path from here via an on-road detour.
 Head left along Child St (Narrow road, with a narrow sidewalk available).
-After 1.1 miles turn right on Cole School Rd and merge onto Asylum Rd where the trail crosses.
+After 1.1 miles turn right on Cole School Rd and merge onto Asylum Rd where the trail crosses after 1.5 miles.

 Just past the Railroad Ave parking lot on your right you'll pass by the YOUR BIKE SHOP on the left.
 This is where the abandoned Warren-Fall River Railroad Spur used to connect to the Providence and Bristol Railroad.
 Hopefully one day this is where you'll connect into the Warren Bike Path.
 Cross-light over busy Main St at 10.6 miles.
 Pass by Burrs Hill Park and head through a tunnel underneath Bridge St. The trail opens up as you pass by Jacobs Point Salt Marsh.
 Cross into Bristol and come the Audubon Society boardwalks at 11.6 miles.